ZSamuels28/ASyncRecipientValidation/README.md

     API key on your SparkPost account, with Recipient Validation rights.
 ```

-The .env file should look something like the following:
+The variables.env file should look something like the following:
 ```
 # .env
 SPARKPOST_API_KEY=1234567890ABCDEFGHIJKLMNOPQRSTUVXYZ